 Morpeth Flood Alleviation Scheme triumphs at the national Constructing Excellence Awards

-- Environment Agency-backed project wins Constructing Excellence National Civils Project of the Year
+We provided project and cost management services for this Environment Agency-backed project that has won Constructing Excellence National Civils Project of the Year.

 Morpeth Flood Alleviation Scheme, which Turner & Townsend project and cost managed, has won Civils Project of the Year at the National Constructing Excellence Awards.